 - One issues course chosen from JOUR 3400, 3850, 4450, 4550, 4650, 4750, 4850, and 4950 (3)

 - One elective chosen in consultation with advisor (3)

 Note: Students specializing in public relations may not use JOUR 3400 as an issues course.

 Optional Journalism and Media Electives

-Specialization: Broadcasting Journalism, Multiplatform Journalism, and Public Relations - Spring 2018 course requirements
+Specialization: Broadcasting Journalism, Multiplatform Journalism, and Public Relations - Fall 2018 course requirements

 In addition to other requirements, each journalism major chooses one of three areas of specialization.
 Broadcast journalism develops competence in the electronic media of radio and television and their online components.
 Multiplatform journalism is generally associated with training for reporting, writing, and editing positions on weekly and daily newspapers, wire services, magazines, the online components of those media, and online news media..
 Public relations includes inter-group communications and relating the interests of business, industry, government, and public and private institutions to each other and to society.